iancovert/CodeIHS/day7/README.md

 ### Other sorting algorithms

 There are many other sorting algorithms, including several that achieve a better running time than O(n<sup>2</sup>).
 In practice, we would always use one of those over insertion sort or selection sort.
 We won't look at alternative methods because they're more complicated, and it's not our main goal here.
-We just want to introduce you to two possible algorithms.

 ### Conclusions on searching and sorting algorithms